kowzi/antenna_radiation_chart_generator/scripts/readme.txt

 radpat_csv2sqlite.py   --> importing .csv files in the ./input to a sqlite file

-get_dutgain.py         --> calucurating the dBi value of the dut antennas defined in the file (imported with radpat_csv2sqlite.py)
+get_dutgain.py         --> calculating the dBi value of the dut antennas defined in the file (imported with radpat_csv2sqlite.py)

 genfig_polar_sql.mlx   --> generating the figure files as demand genfig_polar_sql_comparison.mlx  --> for a comparison